manas-mukherjee/machine-learning-nanodegree/nanodegree-2021/3-ML-IN-PRODUCTION/Lesson3-DeployingAndUsingModel/README.md

-1. Introduction to deployment
-2. Building a model using Sagemaker
-3. (*) Deploying and using a model
+# Deploying and using a model

+## Date: May 30, 2021

    - 3.1 Building and Deploying the Model.
          IMDB Sentiment Analysis - XGBoost - Web App https://youtu.be/JCiQhhXbeuc